-I paint the areas of the mountains that are in the full sunlight.
-These mountain slopes have tussock grass growing on them which are naturally a pale straw colour and I mix this with yellow oxide, titanium white, a little burnt sienna and a little ultramarine blue.
+I paint the areas of the mountains that are in full sunlight.
+These mountain slopes have tussock grass growing on them which is naturally a pale straw colour and I mix this with yellow oxide, titanium white, a little burnt sienna and a little ultramarine blue.

 I mix the colours for the Lombardy poplar tree foliage with a mix of yellow oxide, ultramarine blue, cadmium yellow and a little cadmium orange.
 I can adjust the value with some titanium white.

-I complete the blocking in stage by painting the grass in the foreground and the sheep.
-I used the same colours in foreground grass as I did with the grass in the mid ground but I have increased the saturation slightly by mixing in a little cadmium yellow and cadmium orange.
+I complete the blocking on stage by painting the grass in the foreground and the sheep.
+I used the same colours in the foreground grass as I did with the grass in the midground but I have increased the saturation slightly by mixing in a little cadmium yellow and cadmium orange.